“SAVAGED BY SHARK”

 Unsurprisingly, the answer is no. Sharks, being sharks, feed in roughly two ways:

-- Ram Feeding eg a Lemon shark.
+- Ram Feeding eg a white shark.
 The animal over swims the prey item slightly to get it into it’s mouth.
-(You can check out ram feeding HERE )
+(You can check out a lemon shark ram feeding HERE )